amilchov/DiceRoll/README.md

-# flutter_japanese_course
+# DiceRoll

-A new Flutter application for udemy course japanese
+A new Flutter application for udemy course

 ## Getting Started